Meaningful Metrics: what collectibles and video games taught me about property analysis

 Existing tools measure parts of this.
 Walk Score handles walkability.
 Crime scores handle crime.
 School ratings handle schools.
 Demographic data handles income and population.
 These work for what they measure.

 The DEV Score adds something different.
 It measures the quality, diversity, and character of the full amenity ecosystem surrounding a commercial property.
 It organizes every Point of Interest (POI) within 3 distance rings into 18 categories (15 positive, 3 negative), applies a set of modifiers, and produces a meaningful metric that grades from Raw to Pristine.
 For someone without experience in development, it makes a complex set of neighborhood dynamics legible in 1 grade.
-For a professional, it surfaces dimensions that traditional metrics miss: cultural infrastructure, independent business character, ecosystem synergy, the cost of absence.¹
+For a professional, it surfaces dimensions that traditional metrics miss: cultural infrastructure, commercial character over chain presence, ecosystem synergy, the cost of absence.1

 The methodology draws from 3 sources: an urban planning framework, 34 years of spatial scoring design from a video game, and a grading language borrowed from sports cards and collectibles.
 The computation scales with AI.
 The dataset grows over time.
 The grading adapts.2